pouspous2000/TestTutoriel_ReactJoyride/README.md

                         fontWeight: 'bold',
                     }
                 }}
+` <br>

 :warning:  some styles need to be overwrite on a css file (ex : title) :warning:

 placementBeacon (string) : set the placement of the Beacon (can be : top, bottom, left, right)